School of Art and Design

 • Bachelor of Arts (B.A.) degree with a major in Art History;

-• Bachelor of Arts (B.A.) degree with a major in Art that provides broad exposure to art.
+• Bachelor of Arts (B.A.) degree with a major in Art.

-All Art and Design majors are encouraged to enter the annual student exhibition and to take advantage of the Texas State Galleries and the Art and Design Lecture Series.
-An active internship program is available for all qualified Art and Design majors.
+All Art and Design majors are encouraged to enter the annual student juried exhibition and to take advantage of the opportunities offered by the Texas State Galleries, the Multidisciplinary Innovation Lab (MiL), and the Art and Design

 Special Requirements

-All students majoring in Studio Art or in Photography are required to participate in Portfolio, Practice and Exhibition (ARTS 4200) and the Senior Art Exhibition (ARTS 4000) within the academic year they plan to graduate.
-All students majoring in Studio Art (Teacher Certification in Art, Early Childhood through Grade Twelve) are required to meet teacher certification requirements.
+Students majoring in the B.F.A.
+Studio Art or B.F.A.
+Photography programs are required to participate in Portfolio, Practice and Exhibition (ARTS 4200) and the Senior Art Exhibition (ARTS 4000) within the academic year they plan to graduate.
+Students majoring in the B.F.A.
+Studio Art (Teacher Certification in Art, Early Childhood through Grade Twelve) program are required to meet teacher certification requirements.
 Refer to the Office of Educator Preparation (OEP).
-All students majoring in Communication Design are required to meet the program’s admission requirements.
+All students majoring in B.F.A.
+Communication Design program are required to meet the program’s admission requirements.
 These students are also required to participate in Senior Portfolio Presentation and Self-Promotion (ARTC 4315) and Senior Show and Review (ARTC 4200) within the academic year they plan to graduate.
-All students majoring in Art History are required to complete a theories and methods course (ARTH 4323).
+All students majoring in the B.A.
+Art History program are required to complete a theories and methods course (ARTH 4323).

 Program Standards

 Students enrolled in the School of Art and Design B.A., B.F.A., or M.F.A. programs must maintain high scholastic standards and develop a mastery of the knowledge and methods of their respective discipline.
-Students are expected to demonstrate emotional and mental fitness in their interactions with others, use skills and methods that are generally accepted in the profession, and conform to the code of ethics of their respective discipline and the university’s honor code.
-A student’s acceptance in any program does not guarantee the student’s fitness to remain in that program.
-The faculty is responsible for verifying that only those students who continue to meet program standards are allowed to continue in any program.
+Students accepted into Art and Design programs are required to conform to and follow the University’s Student Code of Conduct, and to meet program standards within the School of Art and Design in order to remain in their program.
+The administration and faculty of the School of Art and Design are responsible for verifying that only those students who continue to meet program standards are allowed to continue in any program.

 Evaluation of Student Fitness and Performance

-Members of the faculty, using their professional judgments, evaluate student fitness and performance continuously.
-The criteria used by the faculty to make such judgments include instructors’ observations of student performance in class or in activities related to courses.
-Students who are not making satisfactory progress or who are not meeting program standards should consider withdrawing from the program.
+Members of the faculty continuously evaluate student performance and progress within Art and Design programs.
+The criteria used by the faculty to make judgments include instructors’ observations of student performance in class and in activities related to courses.
+Students who are not making satisfactory progress or who are not meeting program standards are encouraged to seek mentorship, and may consider withdrawing from the program.

 Student Review Process